 More about the Indian River Wildlife and Manatees

 The Indian River Lagoon is an estuary that is fed by the waters of the Atlantic Ocean making it a unique natural habitat.
 Florida has more endangered or threatened species than any other state, and the Indian River is home to 36 rare or endangered wildlife.
-The West Indian Manatee is one of them.
+This river is home to dolphins and the West Indian Manatee.
 Manatees love this river because of the abundance of seagrass beds.

 Other rare wildlife you are likely to see are: Wood Storks, Roseate Spoonbills, Loggerhead Turtles, Blue Crabs, Seahorse, Otters and Great Blue Herons.
 In the summer months, night tours offer a rare view of glowing seaweed that is “bioluminescent.”
 Yes – it glows in the dark!